Arithmetic Statistics and noncommutative Iwasawa Theory: Results for fixed and as varies

 The above theorem counts the proportion of elliptic curves with non-trivial $G$-Euler characteristic.
-Equivalently, it counts how often is the Selmer group \emph{not} pseudonull.
-Rephrased in terms of the $\Lambda(H)$-rank, the above theorem answered the question how often is
+In view of Propositions~\ref{prop: pseudonull} and \ref{proposition: akasi series to pseudonull}, we can count how often the Selmer group is \emph{not} pseudonull.
+Rephrased in terms of the $\Lambda(H)$-rank, the above theorem answers the question how often is

 Next, we discuss a finer question pertaining to the $\Lambda(H)$-rank of $\mathcal{X}(E/\Fin)_f$.